 The nature of sourdough baking is that there is time for the starter to ferment.
 That’s the key difference, it makes the bread more digestible.

 Wes: “You don’t get such a bloated feeling from eating it.
 It’s more nutritious as the nutrition in the flour becomes more accessible once it’s been semi-digested by the fermentation process.
 The dough develops a lot of flavour, and lasts longer as it doesn’t have all the additives in it.
 Our classic white sourdough is just flour, water and salt – that’s it!
 So you’ve got this incredibly simple, but nutritious, and very tasty thing from just simple ingredients, a bit of time, and care.
 A commercially made loaf, I think, takes an hour and a half from mixing it to it being put in a bag – there’s no fermentation happening, it’s risen very quickly with fast acting yeast and in a very warm environment.
 With us, it takes around 36 hours.
 In my opinion, that’s the sort of time it takes to make bread properly.”

 “The yeast in our starters is naturally occurring yeast, and bacteria that all play into the nice mix of activity.
 You can get different strains of yeast and bacteria and that’s all in the flour – so the flour is key.”
 Needing three quarters of a tonne of flour a week, Docker takes their delivery from Shipton Mill which is based in Gloucestershire.
 “It’s all organic which makes good and tasty bread!”

-The East Yard is a community-focused collection of businesses.
-Wes doesn’t like waste – no business does – and he admits that Docker has a reputation for selling out of bread.
+The team don’t like waste – no business does – and Wes admits that Docker has a reputation for selling out of bread.
 If they do have any left-over then it goes to the Rainbow Centre, Folkestone’s local support network for the homeless.
 KRAN – the Kent Refugee Action Network, also benefit from any extra loaves.